earlynovels/end-dataset/README.md

 -490: Ind1=0 Collection  $a title of collection

 General cataloger notes:
-500: General notes—new datafield for each note
-$a Notes that do not fit into other categories, such as bookplates, library marginalia, interesting material characteristics, etc.
+500 $a: General notes
-[concatinate all $500a notes - there may be multiple - into a single field]
+We concatenate all $500a notes - there are often multiples - into a single field.

 Paratexts
 520: Paratext-new datafield for each paratext